jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ## Introduction to Trigger.dev

-Trigger.dev is much different than other popular automations tools.
+Trigger.dev is much different than other popular automation tools.
 For one thing, it's not no-code.
 Instead of dragging, dropping, and connecting blocks on a canvas, you implement workflows using their node library, and any other javascript/typescript other code you need.
 There aren't any pre-built integrations.
 If you want to connect to an API, you add the dependencies and write the code yourself.
 It doesn't get more "first-principles" than that.